techidaily/site-youtube-sure/source/_posts/24-seamless-google-meet-integration-for-youtube-enthusiasts.md

 Furthermore, you should use the same email address to enter the Google Meet that is connected to your YouTube account.
 By using the same email address, you can ensure smooth live streaming of Google Meet sessions to your YouTube channel.
 Also, you can only use laptops or desktops for initiating live streaming.
 The reason is that the **Google Meet live stream** on YouTube is not currently available on mobile devices.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/kx-Pb0otJCs?si=Mvr49yQVesmJA8-O" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ## Part 2: How to Live Stream from Google Meet to YouTube

 Once you have fulfilled all the requirements, you can start a live stream from Google Meet to YouTube.
 Check the following steps to execute the process: